ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.7.15 =
+* Fixed issue with being able to view links as single page items
+* Improvements for bookmarklet existing link verification

 = 6.7.14 =
 * Added new function where bookmarklet checks for existing link URL and redirects to edit that link if one is found